Hong Kong, China

 All Business School undergraduate Year 1 courses require Mathematics minimum of Grade C at O Level or the equivalent.

 English language requirements

 We truly believe in supporting students in attaining their education and that’s why we give over £1,200,000 in scholarships every year.
-Find out more about our scholarships and prompt payment discounts here!
+Find out more about our scholarships here!

 We regularly visit Hong Kong to meet students, agents and our partners.
 During our trips to Hong Kong we are always prepared to meet current, future and alumni students.
 All visits will be posted in this section of the website.
 Email us to find out when we’re next in town.

-If you would like to meet with Rachel Jones and can’t attend any of the below events you are welcome to email her for an appointment.
+If you would like to meet with Rachel Jones and can’t attend of our upcoming events you are welcome to email her for an appointment.

 What our students say...

 “I always wanted to train to be an actor.
 In Hong Kong, I trained to be a dancer and received singing training along the way.
 I did a lot of work with the Hong Kong Youth Arts Foundation, working on musicals and performing in productions, which helped me gain valuable acting and performing experience.

 "By taking an MA Acting course at Birmingham School of Acting (BSA), it completed my training and skill set as a musical theatre actor.
 I happened to know a few BSA tutors, so I was aware of the high-quality teaching that would be provided.
 The facilities at BSA are fantastic, with clean and spacious studios.
 The teaching was just what I needed, and the skills they provide for acting are amazing and very extensive.”

 Do you have a question?